ryanwilsond/belte/docs/DesignContract.md

 # Design by Contract

 BELTE supports and encourages contract programming by making it native and very easy with built-in types.
 This also allows built-in types to be more versatile, and reduces the amount of types.
-For example, instead of having an unsigned- int, you can add a bound to an int to make it greater than or equal to 0.
+For example, instead of having an unsigned int, you can add a bound to an int to make it greater than or equal to 0.

 Declaring an unsigned int in C vs BELTE: